The aim of the

 "site"

-other columns contains the abundance of each species across sites.
+other columns contain the abundance of each species across sites.

 Note that here we are talking about sites in an abstract way.
 These can be plots, assemblages, of whatever collections of species you’re interested in.